 Children are sad, not bad.

-That’s the narrative reshaping New Orleans, its children and their future.
+New Orleans is rewriting the narrative for its children and their future.

 Denese Shervington, founder and CEO of the Institute of Women & Ethnic Studies (IWES), led a study of the impact of trauma on the city’s children post Hurricane Katrina, which in August 2005 devastated most of the cultural mecca, forever changing the city and its people.